Monday - Friday - 11:00 - 20:00, Saturday - 11:00 - 16:00

-Neck pain covers the area between skull and upper thoracic, it may also involve neuopathic pain & symptoms.
+Neck covers the area between skull and upper back, its' symtoms involve pain, neural signs and muscle weaknesses.

 Neck Region Basic Anatomy